im-tkc/Ultimate-Adblocker/README.md

 Ultimate-Adblocker
 =========
-A Java program that merge several adblocking, tracking hosts files together and remove unwanted duplicates.
+A Java program that merge several advertising, tracking and malware hosts files together and remove unwanted duplicates.

+<b>Over 486,935 entries (as of 1st December 2014) of undesirable domains listed!</b>

 Credits
 --------